yoshinorisekimoto/api-learning-notes/notes/Step6-Collections-Environment-Variables.md

 - Using variables makes it easier to switch between environments without changing each request manually

 ## Why it matters
+In real-world systems, APIs are not used individually but as part of a service.
-Collections and environment variables improve API organization, reusability, and maintainability.
+Collections and environment variables help manage this complexity and enable scalable API usage across different environments.

-They also reflect how APIs are grouped and managed in real-world systems.
+## Additional Insight
+Collections represent how APIs are structured at a service level, not just individual endpoints.